Fujnaa/SBPPedijatrijskaOrdinacija/README.md

 In short, there are multiple .sql files divided by their content.

+The files should be executed in the following order: DDL -> TRIGGER -> INSERT -> The order doesn't matter onwards.

 **DDL.sql** for DATA DEFINITION, as in to create the needed tables with requested constraints.

 **INSERT.sql** for storing test data, in order to test the realization of the project.